bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial.md

 curl -i http://127.0.0.1:8080/todo -X PUT -H 'Content-Type: application/json' -d '{"id": "2", "todo":"think" }'
 ```

-This time when you perform a `GET` you can see that the `Last-Modified` has been updated.
+This time, when you perform a `GET` you can see that the `Last-Modified` has been updated.

 ```bash
 curl -i 'http://127.0.0.1:8080/todo?id=2'